huyutao0910/huyutao0910.github.io/_pages/includes/intro.md

 # To Prospective Student:
 If you are interested in join my group for master degree, please fell free to contact with me with your resume.
 - Make sure you read this [document](https://huyutao0910.github.io/docs/Prospective_Student.pdf) before sending emails.
-- Please send me email with your resume.
-Meanwhile, introducing your plans for the master's period and your career after graduation is highly encouraged.